TUDelft-IN4303-2014/assignments/milestone1-editor/questions.md

 ##### Should I use templates?

 Yes.
+This will save you several hours of work in the next assignment.

 ##### Is it possible to split my syntax definition up in several files possibly in subfolders?